QuantitativeBiology/GenerativeProteomics/README.md

 ## How to Use

-If you just want to impute a general dataset, the most straightforward and simplest way to run ProtoGain is to run: `python protogain.py -i /path/to/file_to_impute.csv`
+If you just want to impute a general dataset, the most straightforward and simplest way to run GenerativeProteomics is to run: `python protogain.py -i /path/to/file_to_impute.csv`
 Running in this manner will result in two separate training phases.

 1) Evaluation run: In this run a percentage of the values (10% by default) are concealed during the training phase and then the dataset is imputed.
 The RMSE is calculated with those hidden values as targets and at the end of the training phase a `test_imputed.csv` file will be created containing the original hidden values and the resulting imputation, this way you can have an estimation of the imputation accuracy.